ZoBoRf/ZILCH-How-to/README.md

 such as English, interspersed with snippets of macros and traditional source code, from which compilable source code can be generated.
-Knuth used literate programming to write and document his famous typsetting program TeX still in wide use today.
+Knuth used literate programming to write and document his famous typesetting program TeX still in wide use today.
 I'm going to do that with [Nuweb](https://github.com/ZoBoRf/nuweb) which I made some small changes to.